TranNhatTan14/Obsidian/content/Career & Professional/Work/Future Work.md

 - Manages technical requirements, cost estimation, and budgeting for AI/ML solutions.
 - Works with large language models (LLMs) APIs.
 - Develops and maintains scalable ML pipelines.
-- Works with CI/CD teams for seamless model deployment.
 - Collaborates with research and engineering teams on automated model training.
 - Applies ML and statistical modeling to business or research problems.